Non-relativistic quantum particles interacting with pseudoharmonic-type potential under flux field in a topological defect geometry: Eigenvalue solution with pseudoharmonic-type potential under flux field in a topological defect background

-In quantum mechanical system, the wave function $\Psi (r, \phi, z)$ is always expressible in terms of different variables.
+In a quantum mechanical system, the wave function $\Psi (r, \phi, z)$ is always expressible in terms of different variables by the method of separation.
 Let us suppose that $\Psi (r, \phi, z)=\psi(r)\,f(\phi)\,h(z)$.
 Therefore, we choose a possible wave function in terms of a radial function $\psi(r)$ given by

-where $l=0,\pm\,1,\pm\,2,...$ are the eigenvalues of the angular quantum operator and $k>0$ is an arbitrary constant.
+where $\ell=0,\pm\,1,\pm\,2,...$ are the eigenvalues of the angular quantum operator and $k>0$ is an arbitrary constant.

-Therefore, substituting the interactions potential (\ref{aa1}), the electromagnetic three-vector potential component (\ref{aa}), and the wave function (\ref{aa7}) into the Eq. (\ref{aa6}), we obtain the following differential radial equation
+Therefore, substituting the interactions potential (\ref{aa}), the electromagnetic three-vector potential component (\ref{aa2}), and the wave function (\ref{aa7}) into the Eq. (\ref{aa6}), we obtain the following differential radial equation

 where we have set the parameters

 Now, we introduce a new variable via $x=\frac{r^2}{\beta^2}$ in the Eq. (\ref{aa8}), we obtain

 where $\omega=\sqrt{2\,M\,\eta}\,\beta^2$.
 If one choose $\eta=\frac{1}{2}\,M\,\omega^2_{0}$, where $\omega_0$ is the oscillator frequency, then the parameter $\omega \to M\,\omega_0\,\beta^2$.
 In that case, the system we study here is called the harmonic oscillator problem interacts with inverse square potential in the background of topological defect.